English Teaching Job In China, Guangzhou

 “She can’t speak any English.
 Maybe you can conduct an interview in Mandarin, because you are fluent.”

-When she sat down with me, she took me through my resume.
+When his Chinese colleague sat down with me, she took me through my resume.
 She asked all questions in Mandarin, starting with,

 “Tell me when you started?
 When did you graduate?
 What did you do after graduation?”